 b) Data necessary to provide you certain Services

-Certain Services require that you provide additional information about yourself.
+Certain Services require that you provide information about yourself.
 This is the case, for instance, in respect of:

 - the B2B Services that we make available to other Olympic Movement stakeholders, or